maymplin/100-days-of-code/log.md

 **Today's Progress**:
 - Completed [Command Challenge](https://cmdchallenge.com/)
 - Started Day 25 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

+### Day 33: March 12, 2022
+**Today's Progress**:
+- Continued Day 25 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.